Electoral district of Fremantle: History

 Created for the 1890 election, Fremantle was one of the original 30 districts of the Western Australian Legislative Assembly.
 It has remained as an electorate ever since.
 In its early years, the seat changed hands regularly between different candidates.
 However, the seat became more favourable to the Labor Party in the early 20th century, and has been held by the Labor Party at all times between 1924 and 2021, except from 2009 to 2013.

 Fremantle's longest-serving member was Joseph Sleeman, member for 35 years from 1924 to 1959.
 David Parker, member for Fremantle from 1980 to 1990, served as Deputy Premier of Western Australia under Premier Peter Dowding from 1988 to 1990.
 The seat's member until his retirement in 2009 was Jim McGinty, who was the Opposition Leader from 1994 to 1996 and Attorney-General in the Gallop and Carpenter governments from 2001 to 2008.
 He was replaced in the 2009 Fremantle state by-election by Greens candidate Adele Carles, who won the seat having outpolled Labor on the primary vote, and gaining sufficient preference flow to fill McGinty's vacancy.
 In doing so, Carles set a number of firsts for the Greens in Australia.

-The seat reverted to form in 2013 election, with Simone McGurk reclaiming the seat for Labor on Green preferences.
+The seat reverted to form in the 2013 election, with Simone McGurk reclaiming the seat for Labor on Green preferences.
 A redistribution ahead of the 2017 election ballooned McGurk's margin from a fairly safe 57.9 percent to a comfortably safe 65.4 percent.
 McGurk's margin blew out in Labor's 2017 landslide, when she took 73.1 percent of the two-party vote, making Fremantle Labor's fourth-safest seat.